winstonDeGreef/Mechanica/content/ChX4_VelotransDoppler.md

 By NASA / WMAP Science Team - <a rel="nofollow" class="external free" href="https://map.gsfc.nasa.gov/media/121238/ilc_9yr_moll4096.png">http://map.gsfc.nasa.gov/media/121238/ilc_9yr_moll4096.png</a>, Public Domain.
 ```

 This radiation is the red shifted radiation from around 380,000 years after the Big Bang when the universe became transparent.
 At that time the temperature had dropped (due to the adiabatic expansion) to around 3000 K, at which protons and electrons can form stable hydrogen atoms $p+e^- \to H$.
 This event is called *recombination*.
 At higher temperatures photons are scattered from the free electrons (and protons) constantly, effectively the photons have a very short mean free path and the universe is opaque.
 At the recombination temperature all of a sudden the photon could travel without strong scattering, the universe was transparent.
 The 3K cosmic background radiation that we measure today is the red-shifted version of this 3000 K light.
 It gives us a glimpse of how the universe looked at that time.
-Apart from the background radiation there were no other light sources in the universe as stars had not formed yet, the <a href="https://en.wikipedia.org/wiki/Chronology_of_the_universe#Dark_Ages">Dark Ages</a> of the universe began.
+Apart from the background radiation there were no other light sources in the universe as stars had not formed yet, the [Dark Ages](https://en.wikipedia.org/wiki/Chronology_of_the_universe#Dark_Ages) of the universe began.

 The red-shift here is actually caused by the expansion of the universe itself (the universe expands causing the photons' wavelength to expand).
 NB: Time in cosmology is often given in units of red-shift (e.g. the red-shift for recombination is $z=1089$).